 Trulieve, the state’s biggest cannabis player with 150+ stores, invested heavily in getting the amendment passed.
 But it faced opposition from Governor DeSantis, who reportedly spent millions in taxpayer money—possibly earmarked for opioid enforcement—to defeat it.
 The same DeSantis who supports Florida’s booming, unregulated hemp market.
 Conflicts abound.

-I know people who could benefit from this one compound—cannabis.
-I’ve lost friends who might’ve been helped.
-I’ve seen elderly patients struggling to sleep, eat, or recover from cancer, who—according to the HHS study—would benefit from access to cannabis.
+We know people who could benefit from this one plant—cannabis, with just under 500 compounds, like THC, CBD, etc. that could help mankind.
+We've lost friends who might’ve been helped.
+We've seen elderly patients struggling to sleep, eat, or recover from cancer, who—according to the HHS study—would benefit from access to cannabis.
 We’re heading in the right direction, but facing headwinds from out-of-touch, often corrupt, mostly older politicians.
 I hope they sleep well at night.
-And if not, I suggest a gummy or two.
+And if not, Might I suggest a gummy or two.
+But only tested and regulated product.

 .jpg)